When Truthful Testimonials Are Deceptive

 December 17th, 2018

-After TINA.org published its report detailing the use of deceptive testimonials by 90 percent of the top cancer center ad spenders, many of the centers countered with assertions that their testimonials were “accurate” and “authentic.”
+After TINA.org published its report detailing the deceptive use of testimonials by 90 percent of the top cancer center ad spenders, many of the centers countered with assertions that their testimonials were “accurate” and “authentic.”
 That may well be the case but these atypical testimonials are still deceptive because they mislead patients on their chances of survival, and the centers’ refusal to acknowledge this fact and remediate their marketing shows their complete disregard for the susceptible cancer population that they are marketing to.

 Here’s the thing about testimonials – if a company uses a testimonial for marketing purposes, it adopts both the benefits and liabilities of the testimonial.
 FTC guidelines state, among other things, that the advertiser must have adequate substantiation to support the implication that the endorser’s experience as depicted in the testimonial is representative of what consumers will generally achieve with the advertised service, or clearly and conspicuously disclose the generally expected outcome in the depicted circumstances.